PSYCHOL 1100OL - Introductory Psychology

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The information below is provided to as a guide to assist students in engaging appropriately with the course requirements.

-Optional tutorials/ad hoc drop in sessions = 6 hours
+Optional tutorials/ad hoc drop in sessions = up to 6 hours

 Exam = 1.5 hours

 Exam prepartation = 20 hours

 Online letures, Readings and other study = 90 hours